 Students receive help and advice not only from their thesis adviser and other faculty mentors, but also whenever needed from the director of the Ph.D. program, the executive officer, and the faculty ombudsperson in mathematics.
-(See also the section Guidelines for Graduate Student Advising on page 243.)
+(See also the section with guidelines for graduate student advising on page 243.)